skypilot-org/skypilot/docs/source/reference/tpu.rst

 - `TPU VMs <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-vm>`_
 - `TPU Nodes <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-node>`_

 Both are supported by SkyPilot.
+We recommend TPU VMs which is a newer architecture encouraged by GCP.

 The two architectures differ as follows.
 For TPU VMs, you can SSH directly into a VM that is physically connected to the TPU device.